Lemon Poppy Seed Cupcakes

 Step 1: Massage the Lemon Zest into the Sugar

-Add the granulated sugar and lemon zest into a large bowl.
+Add the granulated sugar and lemon zest to a large bowl.
 Use your fingertips to massage the zest into the sugar to help release the oil in the zest.

 You should be able to smell the oils being incorporated into the sugar.
 This helps give these cupcakes a bright, citrusy flavor that won’t bake off in the oven.
 Set aside.